tedneward/Azgaarnoth/Classes/PaleMaster/index.md

 **Spell attack modifier** = your proficiency bonus + your Intelligence modifier

 ### Ritual Casting
 You can cast a pale master spell as a ritual if that spell has the ritual tag and it is from the school of the necromancy.
-You don’t need to have the spell prepared.
+You don't need to have the spell prepared.

 ### Spellcasting Focus
 You can use an arcane focus as a spellcasting focus for your pale master spells.
 At 3rd level, you obtain your Undead Graft, which becomes your spellcasting focus for your magic, allowing you to cast spells with it and perform the somatic components of spells even when you have weapons or a shield in one or both hands.